Shizheng-Wen/Personalweb/content/project/Thermal rectifier/index.md

 However, in recent twenty years, experimental researchers have found that when the geometric dimension of object is comparable to the characteristic wavelength of thermal radiation, the resulting radiative energy exchange can greatly [exceed the limit set by Planck's blackbody law](https://physicsworld.com/a/exposing-the-flaw-in-plancks-law/).
 And this phenomena is what we called near-field radiative heat transfer.

 Near-field radiative heat transfer has many promising applications  due to its high efficiency of energy transmission, including [near-field thermophotovoltaics](https://shizhengwen.netlify.app/publication/jqsrt_2020_ntpv/) and [thermal rectifiers](https://shizhengwen.netlify.app/publication/jqsrt_2019_thermal_rectifer/).
-Here, I want to talk you more about the thermal rectifiers.
+Here, I want to introduce more about the thermal rectifiers.

 As we all know, the development of modern electronics and information processing industries depends on the invention of electric diodes, which relies on the rectification of electrons flow.
 Nevertheless, due to the higher integration of circuits, the heat flux density has increased significantly.
 Subsequently, a high-temperature working condition may be resulted in, where electronic diodes tend to have low efficiency and even fail.
 On the other hand, heat flow can also be controlled, which may provide alternative ways to process information at harsh conditions.
 Thermal rectification is a phenomenon that allows heat flow in a more favorable direction.
 This phenomenon is promising to pave the way for the realization of future thermal diode/rectifier devices, even thermal computers, and thus is attracting extensive attention.